The Joker (S&S Worldwide)

-The Joker Free-Fly Coaster is the name of four spinning roller coasters currently operating at four Six Flags amusement parks in the United States, those being Six Flags Great Adventure, Six Flags Great America, Six Flags Over Texas and Six Flags New England.
+The Joker is the name of four S&S 4D Free Spin roller coasters currently operating at four Six Flags amusement parks in the United States, those being Six Flags Great Adventure, Six Flags Great America, Six Flags Over Texas and Six Flags New England.
 Built by S&S – Sansei Technologies, an American ride manufacturer, each of these steel coasters are versions of their "Free Spin" model.
 Since 2016, Six Flags has installed The Joker in four parks.

 Riders zig zag along the track while flipping head over heels up to six times throughout the ride in a somewhat uncontrolled manner.
 Six Flags started installing more after the success of Batman: The Ride that opened in 2015 at Six Flags Fiesta Texas.

 History

 When originally announced on September 3, 2015, The Joker at Great Adventure was given the name Total Mayhem.
-Then on January 27, 2016, Six Flags Great Adventure renamed the coaster after the DC Comics villain Joker.
+On January 27, 2016, Six Flags Great Adventure renamed the coaster after the DC Comics villain Joker.
 The new title on the coaster brings the total number of DC Comics themed coasters in the park to seven, the most of any Six Flags park.

 On September 1, 2016, Six Flags announced that Six Flags Great America, Six Flags New England and Six Flags Over Texas would install the roller coaster into their parks for the 2017 season.

 The night before opening the roller coaster on May 20, 2017, Over Texas hosted an all-night private event which had The Joker opened only to the event attendees.
 A storm that was producing strong winds came into the area, which triggered the ride to halt while in operation while eight passengers were on board.
-During the stoppage, the storm got more severe, preventing the ride to be fixed soon, so the park called emergency services to come help rescue the passengers that were on the ride.
+During the stoppage, the storm got more severe, preventing the ride from being fixed, so the park called emergency services to rescue the passengers that were on the ride.
 The rescue operation took over three hours, bringing each passenger down individually the 120-foot-tall roller coaster while the storm was overhead.
-None of the riders were injured that night, and the park suspended the roller coaster operations on the following day for safety inspections.
+None of the riders were injured, and the park suspended the roller coaster operations on the following day for safety inspections.
 The Joker reopened a day later on May 21.